A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Concluding remarks

 \subsection{Energy is the foundation of monetary valuation}

 The policy of climate change should consider that the value of money is largely due to energy.
 Of course, inflation arises from multiple sources, from oil price \cite{HA2023UnderstandingGlobalDriversOfInflation_HowImportantAreOilPrices} which generally supports the energy thesis, to politics \cite{WHITEHEAD1979THEPOLITICALCAUSESOFINFLATION}.
 However, what happens when inflation is removed?
 Jarvis shows a strong relation between energy and the economy \cite{JARVIS2018EnergyReturns_TheLong-runGrowthOfGlobalIndustrialSociety}.
 A strong relationship of energy to money makes intuitive sense.
 In physics work is defined as force $\times$ distance ($W=f \times d$), which is analogous to human and machine labour.
 Jarvis's finding supported revising the Cobb-Douglas Production Function (CDPF) to an energy-based CDPF (EBCDPF) \cite[pp. 44-45, eq.
 1.22]{KEEN2019NoteOnEnergyInProduction}.
 This EBCDPF can be summarised: Energy is used by capital and labour to accomplish work leveraged by harnessing energy to productive use.
 The end product is GDP, which creates prosperity for the nation.
+This is aliged with the thermodynamic relation between monetary value, energy consumption, and the net exergy efficiency of energy \cite{hanley2026newmonetarymetricthermodynamic}.

-The implication of Jarvis's finding is that the idea that we can cut energy use by 10\%, 50\% or 90\% (all figures mentioned by advocates) and simplify our civilisation while maintaining a viable economy is not going to work.
+The implication of these findings about energy is that the idea that we can cut energy use by 10\%, 50\% or 90\% (all figures mentioned by advocates) and simplify our civilisation while maintaining a viable economy is not going to work, except to the degree greater improvements in efficiency occur.
 This finding means that energy poverty $\Rightarrow$ monetary/economic poverty.
-There is little reason not to pursue efficiency and a degree of frugality---however, cue the paradox of thrift \cite{Corden2012GlobalImbalancesAndTheParadoxOfThrift,Vermann2012ParadoxThrift,Yiannis2011DeficitReductionTheAgeOfAusterityAndTheParadoxOfInsolvency,Das2019ParadoxOfAusterityMulti-CountryEvidence}.
+There is little reason not to pursue a degree of frugality---however, cue the paradox of thrift \cite{Corden2012GlobalImbalancesAndTheParadoxOfThrift,Vermann2012ParadoxThrift,Yiannis2011DeficitReductionTheAgeOfAusterityAndTheParadoxOfInsolvency,Das2019ParadoxOfAusterityMulti-CountryEvidence}.

-This observation has profound implications for addressing climate and maintaining a civilization as we know it.
-It means that EROEI is the most crucial metric \cite{JARVIS2018EnergyReturns_TheLong-runGrowthOfGlobalIndustrialSociety}.
+These observations regarding energy have profound implications for addressing climate and maintaining a civilization as we know it.
+It means that EROEI is the most crucial metric, ceterus paribus \cite{JARVIS2018EnergyReturns_TheLong-runGrowthOfGlobalIndustrialSociety}.